Skip to main content

 4.7(2,185 reviews)

 Tucked along Thanon Ratchadaphisek in the Din Daeng district, this Hindu temple dedicated to Ganesha offers a genuine glimpse into Bangkok's multicultural spiritual life beyond the city's predominantly Buddhist landmarks.
-The elephant-headed deity is widely revered across Southeast Asia, and this active place of worship serves both the local Hindu community and curious visitors drawn to Thailand's lesser-explored religious traditions.
-The atmosphere is peaceful and intimate, a quiet contrast to the scale and crowds of Bangkok's more prominent temples.
-Traditional Hindu iconography features throughout the shrine, and the setting rewards unhurried visits.
-One of its most practical qualities is its around-the-clock accessibility, meaning travellers can stop by early in the morning before the city stirs or late in the evening when the surrounding streets have quietened.
-Good to know: Dress modestly when visiting, with shoulders and knees covered as a mark of respect for this active place of worship.
-Shoes should be removed before entering sacred areas, and it is courteous to ask permission before taking photographs.
-The temple sits on Ratchadaphisek Road in central Bangkok, making it reachable by public transport, with the BTS Skytrain providing a convenient connection for those based elsewhere in the city.
+The elephant-headed deity holds deep significance across Southeast Asia, and this active place of worship serves both the local Hindu community and visitors drawn to Thailand's lesser-explored religious traditions.
+The atmosphere is intimate and unhurried, a quiet contrast to the scale and crowds of Bangkok's more prominent temple complexes.
+Traditional Hindu iconography features throughout the shrine, and the setting rewards those who take time to observe rather than pass through.
+Its around-the-clock accessibility is a practical advantage, allowing travellers to visit early in the morning before the city stirs or late in the evening when the surrounding streets have quietened.
+Good to know: As an active place of worship, modest dress is expected, with shoulders and knees covered out of respect for those using the temple for prayer.
+Shoes should be removed before entering sacred areas, and it is courteous to ask permission before photographing worshippers or shrine interiors.
+The temple sits on Ratchadaphisek Road in central Bangkok and is reachable by public transport, with the MRT offering a practical connection for those based elsewhere in the city.

 Experience hints